evanpersinger/study_timer/README.md

 4. **Track your progress:**
    - View completed sessions and total study time at the bottom
-   - Click "View Data" to see today's study statistics
    - Daily data automatically resets each day but preserves historical data

 ## Data Collection